Symfony-Plugins/rsfResponseValidatorPlugin/README.markdown

 ### Configuration:

-Before you can use the plugin you need to configure it properly.
+Before you can use the plugin you need to configure it properly in `app.yml`.

     [yml]
     all: